-If the allegation made to a member of staff concerns the Headteacher, the person receiving the allegation will immediately inform the LADO as above, without notifying the Headteacher first.
+If the allegation made to a member of staff concerns the Headteacher, the person receiving the allegation will immediately inform Chair of Governors who will contact the LADO as above, without notifying the Headteacher first.

 The school will follow the GSCB procedures for managing allegations against staff.
 Under no circumstances will we send a child home, pending such an investigation, unless this advice is given exceptionally, as a result of a consultation with the LADO.